TheCarsonWest/TheCarsonWest.github.io/test/content/Multiple Inheritance.md

 my_bat.fly() #Output: Flying
 ```

-**Method Resolution Order ([[MRO]]):** [[MRO]]  This determines the order in which methods are searched for when a method call is made.
-Python uses the C3 linearization algorithm to determine the [[MRO]].
-Understanding [[MRO]] is crucial to avoid ambiguity and unexpected behavior in multiple inheritance scenarios.
+**Method Resolution Order ([MRO](./../mro/)):** [MRO](./../mro/)  This determines the order in which methods are searched for when a method call is made.
+Python uses the C3 linearization algorithm to determine the [MRO](./../mro/).
+Understanding [MRO](./../mro/) is crucial to avoid ambiguity and unexpected behavior in multiple inheritance scenarios.

-**Diamond Problem:** [[Diamond Problem]] A classic problem in multiple inheritance where two parent classes have a common ancestor, and the child class inherits from both.
+**Diamond Problem:** [Diamond Problem](./../diamond-problem/) A classic problem in multiple inheritance where two parent classes have a common ancestor, and the child class inherits from both.
 This can lead to conflicts if both parents implement the same method.

 **Advantages:**